 Chocolate Orange Fudge

-- In a large, deep saucepan (I like to use a dutch oven) over medium heat, melt butter, then add sugar and evaporated milk.
+- In a large, deep saucepan (I like to use a Dutch oven) over medium heat, melt butter, then add sugar and evaporated milk.
 Cook, stirring constantly, until mixture beings to boil.
-Reduce heat to a simmer and allow to cook, uncovered and without stirring, for 5 minutes.
+Reduce heat to a simmer and allow to cook, uncovered and without stirring, for 5 minutes.1 cup salted butter, 4 cups granulated sugar, 12 ounces evaporated milk

 - Remove saucepan from heat.
 Quickly add marshmallows to saucepan, then stir until marshmallows are mostly melted.
-Add semi-sweet chocolate chips, then stir until melted.
+Add semi-sweet chocolate chips, then stir until melted.4 cups miniature marshmallows, 3 cups semi-sweet chocolate chips

-- Pour fudge into prepared baking dish and smooth out the top in an even layer.
+- Pour fudge into prepared baking dish and smooth out top into an even layer.
 If desired, decorate top with more orange zest.

-- Lift fudge out of baking dish by gripping excess paper/foil along the sides, then transfer fudge to a work area.
-Peal back paper/foil from edges of fudge, then cut fudge into 1 inch squares or cut with festive cookie cutters.
+- Lift fudge out of baking dish by gripping excess paper/foil along sides, then transfer fudge to a work area.
+Peel back paper/foil from edges of fudge, then cut fudge into 1 inch squares or cut with festive cookie cutters.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.